fbennett/gsl-frontpage/README.md

     http://localhost:8081/?admin=ol1p9jn3&id=1&key=ol1p9jn3

-The form will look like that shown at the bottom of this page.
+The form will look like that shown at the bottom of the [GitHub view of this page](https://github.com/fbennett/newswriter).
 There is a logic to the form navigation that should become apparent with a little experimentation.
 As the note at the top of the form says, you need to use `Enter` or `Tab` to save a field: if you click outside of